-Shelters go through socks very quickly, as they are one of the most sought-after items by the men, women, and children who utilize their facilities.
+Shelters go through socks very quickly, as they are one of the most sought-after items by the men, women, and children who utilize their facilities; therefore, they are an excellent addition to homeless care packages.
 You can help someone in need replace an extremely worn pair of socks by donating fresh socks to your nearest homeless shelter.

 New and unused underwear is among the top items homeless shelters need the most.
 Though all demographics need underwear, it is one of the items donated least to homeless shelters, so the demand heavily outweighs shelters’ supplies.
 Consider purchasing a variety of sizes and types of underwear to provide for a wider audience at homeless shelters.